A 2024 Guide to Xiaoliuqiu Island, a Turtle Spotting Hot Spot

 Our flavored lemonades and lemonade coffee in Dafu Village

 Once inside, though, we uncovered a bright, hip café with young, welcoming staff, a kitten to play with, and a range of creative and refreshing lemonades.
 I had to try the lemonade coffee!
-This spot definitely seems straight out of Shida area or Yongkang street in Taipei.
+This spot definitely seems straight out of Shida Night Market or Yongkang street in Taipei.

 I’ve already mentioned it above, but make sure you don’t miss the excellent patio and mermaid tail ice creams at Sea Facing Iced Desserts (海找冰) on the island’s southeast coast.